rebelsky/csc151/handouts/faq.md

 _Is the late policy the same for take-home exams as it is for assignments?_

 > It's similar.
 I expect exams in on time.
 I expect you to start them early.
 But I understand that students get sick or that unexpected things come up.
+In all such cases, you have a responsibility to notify me if you will not be able to get the work in on time.
 I'll admit that I don't recall a student ever turning an exam in late.

 _Can I eat small snacks (e.g., carrots, muffins) during class?_